SUNY Downstate Medical Center

 The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for the care of voice and swallowing pathology.
 Office procedures include videostroboscopy, laryngeal EMG and EMG guided injection, endoscopic swallowing evaluation, as well as percutaneous medialization thyroplasty and awake, in- office, laryngeal biopsy techniques.
 The practice has expanded over the last decade to meet the growing demand for high quality voice and laryngeal care throughout the community and borough with referral for tertiary care from a catchment area including Brooklyn, Queens and Staten Island.
 The division also includes a laryngology clinic in collaboration with the residency program, in which resident physicians, and their patients, also benefit from the full complement of laryngologic instruments and procedures.
 The clinic allows all patients access to the highest level of laryngologic care in the private setting, and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.

-The Division of Laryngology, Voice and Swallowing Disorders is also excited to deliver services at our new practice site in Park Slope, Brooklyn.
-This effort is primarily spearheaded by Dr. Joshua Silverman MD PHD who has unique training in both adult and pediatric laryngology care, and who will serve as site director.
-This location and our new ambulatory surgical site in Bay Ridge, Brooklyn has further expanded our surgical capabilities and our relationships throughout the borough.
+The Division of Laryngology, Voice and Swallowing Disorders is also excited to deliver services at our practice site in Park Slope, Brooklyn.
+This effort includes coverage of the laryngology work at New York Presbyterian Brooklyn Methodist hospital.
+This location and our new ambulatory surgical site in Bay Ridge, Brooklyn has expanded our surgical capabilities and our relationships throughout the borough.

-The division is further enhanced by its affiliation with the Brooklyn VA Hospital where we have a full operating room session and clinic hours specifically dedicated to the needs of laryngologic patients.
-This clinic is served jointly by the otolaryngology and Speech and language departments.
-This collaborative evaluation of the patient allows for optimal team based care for the VA patients and allows the residents insight into the voice evaluation and therapy aspects within the subspecialty.
+The division is enhanced by its affiliation with Maimonides Medical center where we have a full operating room session and resident coverage.
 The division is also active within the grand rounds curriculum for resident education and continuing medical education for our faculty, as well as the resident basic science course.